For Those Considering Suicide

 • Reach out to friends and family.
 Many people feel immediate relief just from having shared their story.

 • Reach out to someone trained to assist.
-Talking with a counselor often helps find alternative ways to deal with your problems so that suicide no longer feels like the only option.
+Talking with a counselor can often help you to find alternative ways to address problems so that suicide no longer feels like the only option.

-• If you need to talk to someone more immediately and it is after business hours, the National Suicide Hotline is available at 1-800-273-TALK (8255) or you can connect to them through MySpace at http://www.myspace.com...ventionlifeline
+• If you need to talk to someone immediately and it is after business hours, the National Suicide Hotline is available by dialing (988) or you can connect to Lifeline Chat Services (opens in a new tab).

-• If suicidal thoughts have become so intense that you fear you may act on them, please come to the Counseling Center anytime Monday - Friday between 8 am and 5 pm and let our front desk know you are experiencing a crisis and need to speak to someone and a counselor will meet with you.
+• If suicidal thoughts have become so intense that you fear you may act on them, please come to the Counseling Center anytime Monday - Friday between 8:00am and 5:00pm and let our front desk know you are experiencing an emergency and a counselor will meet with you as soon as possible.

-• If it is after 5 pm or on a weekend and you are having intense suicidal thoughts, please call the ASU Police Department (262-2150) and ask to speak to a counselor and one will contact you by phone.
+• If it is after 5:00pm or on the weekend and you are having intense suicidal thoughts, please call the Counseling Center at (828)262-3180 and select the option to speak with the counselor on call.

-• To hear stories of others who have been affected by thoughts or acts of suicide go to: http://lifeline-gallery.org/
+• To hear stories of others who have been affected by thoughts or acts of suicide visit the Suicide Prevention Lifeline. (opens in a new or attemptsurvivors.com (opens in a new tab).

 Concerned about a friend?

-• About 10% of college students report that they have seriously considered attempting suicide.
+• According to the Suicide Prevention Resource Center, as of 2012, about 8% of college students (undergraduates and graduates) report that they have seriously considered suicide.

 • Most people who make a suicide attempt have shared with at least one person that they are really struggling.